jfroment/seedbox/doc/UPGRADE_V2.md

 ## What's new?

 * **Configuration change to new YAML format**
-  * Run ``config-updater.sh`` to migrate your old services.conf to the new config.yaml format.
+  * Run ``cd tools/config-updater && ./config-updater.sh`` to migrate your old services.conf to the new config.yaml format.
   * ⚠️ ``jq`` (v1.5+) and ``yq`` (v4+) are now requirements
   * Easier feature switches
   * If a service is missing, it won't be enabled by default like before.
 The config is now more declarative.